- General Information

 Range Trip 2: Still Sub-Optimal

 I was pleased by the rapid return of my gun.
-Reading over the documentation included with the gun, it appeared the service tech replaced several parts before testing and returning the pistol.
+Reading over the documentation included with the gun, it appeared the service tech replaced several parts:

 Taurus included an additional extended magazine in the box.
 Although there was no mention of this, I assumed this was a way of apologizing for the problems.
 While not the way I wanted to get a third magazine, I did appreciate the company doing this.